SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

-* When most states starts being fully rational and not at all moral, this becomes less fun
-* Nemesis of Raison d' etat is overextention
-* If no one else is expanding, a country will keep taking advantage of others
-* Which does note make you a lot of friends

-> Under Raison d'etat, "The stronger would seek to dominate, and the weaker would resist by forming coalitions to augment their individual strengths"

 * CLAIM: Federick the Great's decision to invade Silesia was pure strategy move
 * Conquest made Prussia a "_bona-fide_ Great Power"
 * Prussia joined by France, Spain, etc. in war of 1740-1748